What are the latest funding news in the EdTech market? (May 2026)

 Who are they?

-Qweebi is an online makerspace platform that lets schools run browser-based STEM, engineering and robotics projects for students.
+Qweebi lets schools run hands-on STEM, engineering, and robotics projects directly in a browser.

 Geographical focus?